openhab/openhab-docs/configuration/items.md

 ```

 Only the leading '%' and the trailing 'conversion' are mandatory.
-The **argument_index$** must be used if you want to convert the value of the item several times within the label text or if the item has more than one value.
+The **argument_index$** must be used if you want to convert the value of the Item several times within the label text or if the Item has more than one value.
-Look at the DateTime and Call item in the following example.
+Look at the DateTime and Call Item in the following example.

 ```xtend
 Number    MyTemperature  "The Temperature is [%.1f] °C"   { someBinding:somevalue }